wizardwatch/xtodoc/docs/xtodoc.rb.md

   anyone else to depend on it for editing any code.

   # License
-  This code is licensed under AGPL.
+  This code is licensed under GPLv3.
 ```rb
 require 'pathname'
 require 'fileutils'